Eddy08/HTML/README.md

   ## To Do Lists

-  -[x] Cookie on Footer 🍪
+ - [ x ]  Cookie on Footer 🍪
-  -[x] Button with Shutter Effect 🎚
+ - [ x ] Button with Shutter Effect 🎚
-  -[x] Five Star rating with hover over effect ⭐⭐⭐⭐⭐
+ - [ x ] Five Star rating with hover over effect ⭐⭐⭐⭐⭐